archagon/archagon.net/_posts/2017-09-30-causal-trees-the-magic-of-auto-merging-data-structures.md

 [benchmarks]: https://www.mikeash.com/pyblog/friday-qa-2016-04-15-performance-comparisons-of-common-operations-2016-edition.html

 # Conclusion

+This elegant idea of reduced immutable, unique, ordered, causal, atomic-change operations is that golden nugget of truth I was desparately hoping to find.
+It is essentially at the center of all replicated data types and opens up worlds of possibilities.

 The Causal Tree sits at the perfect saddle point between Operational Transformation and CRDTs.
 As a CRDT itself, it has all the expected conveniences of the format, including ease of comprehension, offline-first support, and resiliance under arbitrary network topologies.
 But it also lets you think of your data as a layered sequence of atomic operations, and this gives you the foundation to build up arbitrary, convergent data types.
 Many awesome features, including a git-like history and potential garbage collection, are enabled by storing the entire operational history [].
 And you get all this for a complexity price of `O(W×log(W))` in the worst case.